magahet/next/README.md

 Next
 ====

-Presses "Play Next" on classroom.udacity.com
+Presses "Play Next" on Udacity and Udemy

 To install follow this: